Home » Holiday Celebrations » Christmas » Kid’s Christmas Tree: The Magic of a Christmas Tree in Kids Bedrooms

 • Extra light during the darkest time of the year

-Christmas Tree for Children
+Christmas Tree for Children.

 I shared a few behind-the-scenes when I found the trees over on Instagram.
 What I didn’t expect that helped confirm I’d made a great choice was the comments from so many seasoned moms and grandmas.

 I had many tell me this would be a gift they’d remember all their lives.
 Many mothers told the story of their children growing up and taking their tiny trees to college.
 So many stated they wished they’d caved earlier and told me the magic is worth creating as soon as you can.
-I had several grandmothers inform me they’d wished it was a cultural norm when their children were small.
+I had several grandmothers inform me they’d wished it were a cultural norm when their children were small.

-Mini Christmas Tree for Kids
+Mini Christmas Tree for Kids.

-So to anyone on the fence on a Kid’s Christmas tree, and if it’s worth it put a Christmas tree in a kid’s bedroom, I can’t tell you the difference one year of saying yes has made!
+So, to anyone on the fence on a Kid’s Christmas tree, and if it’s worth it, put a Christmas tree in a kid’s bedroom, I can’t tell you the difference one year of saying yes has made!
 My kids are so happy, so proud of their trees, and I can only hope one day they’ll pack them up and take them to college with them too!

 Photos by: Chrissy Blake